nestybox/sysbox/docs/user-guide/configuration.md

 * Disables all process capabilities for the system container's init process when owned by a non-root user.

-This mimics the way capabilities are assigned to processes on a physical host or VM and relieves users of the burden on having to understand what capabilities are needed by the processes running inside the container.
+This mimics the way capabilities are assigned to processes on a physical host (or a VM) and relieves users of the burden on having to understand what capabilities are needed by the processes running inside the container.

-Note that the Sysbox container capabilities are isolated from the host via the Linux user-namespace, which Sysbox enables on all containers.
+Note that with Sysbox, container capabilities are always isolated from the host via the Linux user-namespace, which Sysbox enables on all containers.
+This means you can run a root process with full capabilities inside the container in a more secure way than with regular containers.
 See the [security chapter](security.md#process-capabilities) for more on this.

-While this behavior is beneficial in most cases, it has the drawback that it does not allow fine-grained control of the capabilities used by the Sysbox container init process (e.g., Docker's `--cap-add` and `--cap-drop` don't have any effect).
+While Sysbox's default behavior for assigning capabilities is beneficial in most cases, it has the drawback that it does not allow fine-grained control of the capabilities used by the Sysbox container init process (e.g., Docker's `--cap-add` and `--cap-drop` don't have any effect).
 In some situations, having such control is beneficial.

-To overcome this, starting with Sysbox v0.5.0 it's possible to configure Sysbox to honor the capabilities passed to it by the higher level container manager via the container's OCI spec.
+To overcome this, starting with Sysbox v0.5.0 it's possible to configure Sysbox to honor the capabilities passed to it by the higher level container manager (e.g., Docker or Kubernetes) via the container's OCI spec.

 The configuration can be done on a per-container basis, or globally for all containers.